Submitty/Submitty/Docs/student_auto_feed/readme.txt

 enrollment data inserted or updated into any or every course's database.
 Users table data backup and recovery example code is also provided.

-Requires at least PHP 5.4 with pgsql and iconv extensions.
+Requires at least PHP 5.4 with pgsql, iconv, and ssh2 extensions.

 THIS SOFTWARE IS PROVIDED AS IS AND HAS NO GUARANTEE THAT IT IS SAFE OR COMPATIBLE WITH YOUR UNIVERSITY'S INFORMATION SYSTEMS.
 THIS IS ONLY A CODE